be free, be happy, be peaceful

 There is a teaching from from our ancient Gurus saying that – if there is no good company (Satsanga), then it is better to be alone (Asanga) than to be with bad company (Kutsanga).

-Even when we are not doing any so called cleansing exercise for the physical body, but if we have self-control and the awareness of what is pure and impure, which is real and unreal, then we are really cleaning and purifying the internal and the external of this temporary physical body.
+Even when we are not doing any so called cleansing exercise for the physical body, but if we have self-control and the awareness towards what is pure and impure, which is real and unreal, then we are really cleaning and purifying the internal and the external of this temporary physical body.

-May we all attain true purity.
+May we all attain true cleanliness.

 No comments: